SargisArzumanyan/Neuron-Number-Prediction/README.md

 (https://en.wikipedia.org/wiki/List_of_animals_by_number_of_neurons),
 numbers for many birds is colected from this article (https://www.nature.com/articles/s41559-022-01815-x), and harbour porpoise's numbers are from here (https://patzkelab.org/2019/06/10/30th-annual-meeting-of-cetology-study-group-of-japan-tokyo/).
+Number for Short-finned pilot whale and Common minke whale are from https://sucupira.capes.gov.br/sucupira/public/consultas/coleta/trabalhoConclusao/viewTrabalhoConclusao.jsf?popup=true&id_trabalho=6349577
-Only neural counts obtined by isotropic fractionator method are included.
+Only neural counts obtained by isotropic fractionator method are included.